 You can also change your wallpaper by opening Android Settings.
 One way to do it is by opening the All apps screen and then tapping on Settings.
 On Samsung Galaxy devices running Android 11, tap on Wallpaper in the settings menu.
 This opens the exact same screen as in method one, so from there you can just follow the procedure described above.

 Similarly, on the Pixel 4a running Android 12, in the Settings menu, you can find the same Wallpaper & style app that we described in the first method.
 Just tap on it and then follow the steps described above.

 How easily do you get bored with your wallpaper?

-We get bored easily, so we change our wallpapers often, both on our smartphones and on our Windows 10 devices.
-We do it based on our moods, our current preferences, and the time of the year, and we also insist on changing them whenever we write a new tutorial to make sure you guys don't get bored with us. :) What about you?
+We get bored easily, so we change our wallpapers often, both on our smartphones and on our Windows devices.
+We do it based on our moods, our current preferences, and the time of the year, and we also insist on changing them once every few tutorials to make sure you don't get bored with us. ?
+What about you?
 How easily do you get bored with your wallpaper(s)?
 Is there any wallpaper that you absolutely love right now?
-We are always looking for new ideas, so show us or comment below.
+We are always looking for new ideas and new wallpaper catalogs, so share the coolest wallpapers you found by linking them in a comment below.